 - Bake until your meatballs are cooked through with an internal temperature of 160 degrees F – which was about 20 minutes for my oven.
 Remove from oven and serve as desired.

-1. Meatball Sandwiches (cooked meatballs in a hoagie roll with a tomatoe based sauce and mozzerella cheese)
+1. Meatball Sandwiches (cooked meatballs in a hoagie roll with a tomato-based sauce and mozzarella cheese)

 2. Served on top of pasta with pasta sauce

-3. Covered in casserole dish with pasta sauce and mozzerella cheese; baked until hot & bubbly
+3. Covered in a casserole dish with pasta sauce and mozzarella cheese; bake until hot & bubbly

 4. Used as the main filling in calzones (wrapped in a pizza-type dough and baked)

 5. Placed on a skewer before or after baking (fun for the kids)